 Brazil is one of the most expensive countries in South America.
 The visa entry cost for Americans is $160 USD, $65 USD for Canadians and $35 USD for Australians.

-Since to the 2016 Summer Olympics, prices in Rio have skyrocketed.
-Activities in Rio such as the Christ the Redeemer statue and Sugarloaf mountain cost around $15-20.
-Visiting the Brazil side of Iguazu Falls costs approximately $15-20.
+Since the 2016 Summer Olympics, prices in Rio have skyrocketed.
+Activities in Rio such as the Christ the Redeemer statue and Sugarloaf mountain cost around $15-20 and visiting the Brazil side of Iguazu Falls costs approximately $15-20.
 Accommodation in hostels ranges from $10 during low season to as much as $50-70 in high season.
-Traveling by buses is relatively cheap but flights from around $80-100 may be a more efficient use of travel time for long distances considering that Brazil is such a massive country.
+Traveling by buses runs from $20-80, so flights from around $80-100 may be a more efficient use of travel time for long distances considering that Brazil is such a massive country.
 Meals range from $10-20; consider the self-service option in which you can eat as much as you want for a fixed price!

 Peru has the potential to be pretty affordable.
 Where it can get expensive is depending on which activities you want to do and how independently you do them.
 For example, there are very expensive tours to Machu Picchu using the train and bus, but you can also travel to Machu Picchu independently and without the help of a tour for a fraction of the cost.
 Day trips to Huacachina or the 2 day/1 night Colca Canyon hike are about $20-50.

 Local meals and street food are the cheapest options while food in more tourist-heavy areas such as Cusco are more expensive.
 Lima, which is very much like any American city price-wise, is also inherently more expensive.
 There are many affordable accommodation options ranging from dorms to guest houses or hotels.
 Cruz del Sur is one of the better bus companies for the long-haul overnight journeys, but these tickets are more expensive than some of the less comfortable overnight bus companies.